Designer Breed Icon

 A trip to the dog park for some off-leash time, playing frisbee or chasing a ball, hiking, swimming, running, and more can all help this dog expend some extra energy.
 You want to keep their activity low-impact as they are still growing, but once they finish growing, try different activities to see what you both love doing together.
 You could even try training them for dog sports!

-A Golden Shepherd generally lives for 10-14 years.
+A Golden Shepherd generally lives for 7-12 years on average.